 Children grow up thinking that their environment was the norm.
 In later years, they wonder about the impact on them in the present.
 Repetitive patterns keep happening in the present, and what "worked" in younger years often does not work in the present and in different environments.
-The goal in our work together is to examine what happened, feel it deeply in an environment of trust, and have a companion with us in places that have been previously experienced alone and with shame.
+The goal in our work together is to examine what happened, feel it deeply in an environment of trust, and have a companion with us in places that have been previously experienced alone.
 Restorative work can come when we show ourselves kindness in new places, compared to old ways of being that were harsh and full of feelings of being unworthy or not enough.